 5. Off with the neck!

 Once the squash is peeled, make a cut where the neck and the body (bulb end) of the squash meet.
+Be sure to use a good knife for this job.
+Here’s the knife I use.

 Be sure the squash and the cutting board are secure and stable so things don’t start to move just as you start to cut, causing your knife to slip.